SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/deployment.md

 ### SQL

-To allow for SQL query execution Prophecy can connect to Snowflake and Databricks warehouses, with connectors for additional SQL warehouses coming soon.
+To allow for SQL query execution Prophecy can connect to Snowflake and Databricks warehouses.
+Connectors for additional SQL warehouses coming soon.

 #### Snowflake